 The Bay of Bengal is the largest bay in the world and the Marina Beach Chennai is a natural city beach and supposedly the second largest in the world.
-You can see fishermen in the backdrop of the early morning sun spreading their nets in the blue waters of the Bay .
-Playful children enjoying the waves coming ashore and retreating swiftly , building sand castles in the white sands of the beach & later jumping on them to break them , people eating raw mangoes or sundal (hot chickpeas mixed with coconut, chills & a dash of lime) and enjoying the sandy beaches.
+Also, you can see fishermen dropping their nets in the backdrop of the early morning sun.Further, playful children enjoy the waves coming ashore and retreating swiftly.
+For example ,they like building sand castles in the white sands of the beach & later jumping on them to break them.
+Further, there are people eating raw mangoes or sundal (hot chickpeas mixed with coconut, mangoes & a dash of lime) and enjoying the sandy beaches.
 These are some picture post cards views of the Marina Beach.

 The Marina Beach Chennai is similar in beauty and size to the Copacabana Beach in Brazil and the beaches in Bali and the Bahamas.
 The name was given by Monstuart Elphinstone Grant-Duff, the Governor of Madras from 1881-1886.
 Grant-Duff was instrumental in conceiving and converting what was a strip of mud to the present day beach with a beautiful promenade.
-The stretch which runs from Fort St. George in North Chennai to Besant Nagar in the South is now called the Marina.
+In other words ,the stretch which runs from Fort St. George in North Chennai to Besant Nagar in the South is now called the Marina.
 It is also known as the Santhome Beach and the Elliot’s Beach in certain sections.
-It is a major tourist attraction and houses many Government institutions and historic buildings along the coastline. (note: Chennai was earlier called Madras).
+For example, it is a major tourist attraction and houses many Government institutions and historic buildings along the coastline. (note: Chennai was earlier called Madras).

 The current structure replaced the old one in 1977.
 It has an elevator and also houses the meteorological department.
 This is the fourth lighthouse to be built for the city, the eacheck rlier ones being built around Fort St. George and George Town in north Chennai.